Khadija-Bayoud/Fun-With-Layouts/README.md

 ## Conclusion
 To sum up, understanding layouts management is fundamental when it comes to creating user-friendly, engaging designs, particularly in the realms of web design and advertising. <br>
 In this lab, we have only created the forms.
-In the next lab, we will implement functional windows. :fire: :fire: :fire:
+In the next lab, we will implement functional windows. :fire: :fire: :fire: :octocat: